Magneettimedia

 Magneettimedia is a Finnish free and online newspaper.
 It was initially published by retail chain J. Kärkkäinen but currently it is published by Pohjoinen perinne, a society linked with the Finnish Resistance Movement.

 Controversies

 In 2011 Skepsis ry, a society of Finnish sceptics, awarded J. Kärkkäinen a Huuhaa Prize, a prize for promoting pseudo-science, for publishing Magneettimedia.
 Skepsis accused Magneettimedia of promoting alternative medicine and conspiracy theories.

+In 2013, the Simon Wiesenthal Centre asked President Niinistö to condemn Magneettmedia newspaper circulated to some 660,000 households.
+The newspaper published articles denying the Holocaust and articles such as "Zionist terrorism" and "CNN, Goldman Sachs and Zionist Control" translated from David Duke.

-In October 2013 Magneettimedias editor-in-chief Juha Kärkkäinen and the J. Kärkkäinen company were convicted of agitation against an ethnic group.
+In October 2013, Magneettimedias editor-in-chief Juha Kärkkäinen and the J. Kärkkäinen company were convicted of agitation against an ethnic group.
 This verdict was given due to anti-Semitic articles on Magneettimedia.
 For example, Magneettimedia has denied the Holocaust and accused Jews and Zionists of plotting to rule over the world.
-After the verdict Magneettimedia ceased being published in paper form but continued as an online newspaper.
+After the verdict, Magneettimedia ceased being published in paper form, but the company's articles were published as online newspapers.
 However, in April 2015 a new paper edition of Magneettimedia was published.

 As of 2015, Magneettimedia did not identify its editor-in-chief, which is illegal under Finnish law.